Flow-matic/Tic-Tac-Toe/README.md

       * Favicon.io was used for the web browser icon.

   *  [ Git](https://git-scm.com/)
-      *  Git wqas used to control Gitpod terminal to commit to Git and Push to GitHub.
+      *  Git was used to control Gitpod terminal to commit to Git and Push to GitHub.

   *  [ Github](https://github.com/)
       * GitHub is used to store the projects code after being pushed from Git.